geludwig/gnome-oled-mask/README.md

 # gnome-oled-mask
-GNOME extension to minimize OLED burn-in by applying a rectangular shifting pixel mask.
+GNOME extension to minimize OLED burn-in by applying a shifting pixel mask.

-Using a pixel mask with every second pixel turned off (black) ensures that all pixels inside the defined mask will be periodically turned off.
-Could also used as additional dimming feature if applied to the whole screen.
+The extension turns off every second pixel by overwriting it with a black pixel.
+The mask shifts by one pixel defined by a timer, additionally size and location of the rectengular mask can also be customized.
 Fullscreen applications disabled the mask.

 ![Demo of pixel mask.](https://github.com/geludwig/gnome-oled-mask/blob/main/demo.gif)